About the author

 Most of my time at the Telegraph was as their cricket writer, a role that brought national recognition in the 2012 and 2013 England and Wales Cricket Board awards.
 I contributed for 12 years to the famed Wisden Cricketers’ Almanack and had many articles published in national magazines, annuals and newspapers.

 Writing as a profession meant writing for pleasure had to be put on the back burner but when my work role changed, I returned to one of the many half-formed novels in my computer files and, this time, saw it through to publication.

-The Murder of Miss Perfect is my first novel for SpellBound Books, but I have previously self-published Sunbeam (November 2019), Family Business (June 2020) and Catalyst (February 2021).
-The earlier three are to be re-published through SpellBound soon.
+The Murder of Miss Perfect (July 2022) was my first novel for SpellBound Books, followed by Blood on Shakespeare’s Typewriter (September 2023) but I have previously self-published Sunbeam (November 2019), Family Business (June 2020) and Catalyst (February 2021).

-All four are fast-moving, plot-twisting thrillers set in the city of my birth, Sheffield.
+All five are fast-moving, plot-twisting thrillers set in the city of my birth, Sheffield.